 What is gout?

-Without warning, gout strikes - an intense pain in a joint, most often the big toe, but sometimes other joints including knees, ankles, elbows, thumbs or fingers.
+Gout often affects the big toe, but can also affect other joints including knees, ankles, elbows, thumbs or fingers.

 Image: Dr P Marazzi/Photo Researchers, Inc.

-Gout is the body's reaction to irritating crystal deposits in the joints.
-Here, uric acid crystals have affected the base of the joint of the big toe.
+In the image below, uric acid crystals have affected the base of the joint of the big toe.

 X-ray image: eMedicine.com, 2008